yonch/memory-collector/docs/collection.md

 These insights will inform the development of algorithms for real-time interference detection in future collector versions.
 Starting with a thorough understanding of low-level behavior is key to building effective higher-level detection and mitigation strategies.

-## Summary

-Our telemetry strategy prioritizes high-resolution, low-level data collection to build a foundation for understanding memory subsystem interference.
-By focusing on simplicity and data quality in the initial collector, we can enable rapid iteration and validation of detection algorithms.

-**The key aspects of our approach are:**

-- Collect per-process, per-core metrics at 1 millisecond granularity to capture interference at a meaningful timescale
-- Collect per-process cache occupancy metrics at 1 millisecond granularity
-- Generate synchronized datasets for joint analysis
-- Implement in stages to manage complexity

-**This approach aligns with our overall goal of providing meaningful visibility into a critical yet often overlooked performance factor in Kubernetes environments.**